Braille is Not a Different Language

 Grade 1 Braille

-Grade 1 braille consists of the 26 standard letters of the alphabet and punctuation.
-It’s mainly used by people who just started reading braille.
+English grade 1 braille consists of the 26 standard letters of the alphabet as well as punctuation.

 Grade 2 Braille